-Cloud adoption is a catalyst to enable business value.
-However, real business value is realized through on-going, stable operations of the technology assets deployed to the cloud.
-This section of the Cloud Adoption Framework, guides the reader through various transitions into operational management in the cloud.
+Cloud adoption is a catalyst for enabling business value.
+However, real business value is realized through ongoing, stable operations of the technology assets deployed to the cloud.
+This section of the Cloud Adoption Framework guides the reader through various transitions into operational management in the cloud.

-Modern operations management solutions create a multi-cloud view of operations.
-Assets managed through the following best practices may live in the cloud, in an existing data center, or even in a competing cloud provider.
-Currently, the framework includes two reference best practices to guide operations management maturity in the cloud:
+Modern operations management solutions provide a multicloud view of operations.
+Assets managed through the following recommended practices may live in the cloud, in an existing datacenter, or even in a competing cloud provider.
+Currently, the framework includes two reference recommended practices to mature operations management in the cloud:

-- Azure Server Management: On-boarding guide to incorporate the cloud-native tools and services needed to manage operations.
+- Azure Server Management: This onboarding guide to incorporate the cloud-native tools and services needed to manage operations.

 Both of these best practices build towards a future state methodology for operations management.

 Cloud operations disciplines: Once the business is aligned, it is much easier to track and report on the proper disciplines of cloud operations for each workload.
-Making decisions along each discipline can then be converted to commitment terms which can be easily understood by the business.
-This collaborative approach makes the business stakeholder a partner in finding the right balance of cost and performance.
+Making decisions along each discipline can then drive commitments that are easily understood by the business.
+This collaborative approach makes the business stakeholder a partner in finding the right balance between cost and performance.

-- Inventory & visibility: At minimum, operations management requires a means of inventorying assets and creating visibility into the run state of each asset.
+- Inventory and visibility: At a minimum, operations management requires a means to inventory assets and create visibility into the run state of each asset.

-- Operational compliance: Regularly management of configuration, sizing, cost, and performance of assets is key to maintaining performance expectations.
+- Operational compliance: Regular management of configuration, sizing, cost, and performance of assets is key to maintaining performance expectations.

-- Protect & recover: Minimizing operational interruptions and expediting recovery each help to avoid performance losses and revenue impacts.
+- Protect and recover: Minimizing operational interruptions and expediting recovery each help to avoid performance losses and revenue impacts.
 Detection and recovery are essential aspects of this discipline.

-- Platform operations: All IT environments contain a set of commonly leveraged platforms.
-Those platforms could include data stores like SQL Server or HDInsights.
-Other common platforms could include container solutions like kubernetes or AKS.
-Regardless of the platforms, the platform operations maturity focuses on customizing operations based on how those common platforms are deployed, configured, and leveraged by workloads.
+- Platform operations: All IT environments contain a set of commonly used platforms.
+Those platforms could include data stores like SQL Server or HDInsight.
+Other common platforms could include container solutions like Kubernetes or AKS.
+Regardless of the platforms, the platform operations maturity focuses on customizing operations based on how those common platforms are deployed, configured, and used by workloads.

-- Workload operations: At the highest level of operational maturity, cloud operations teams are able tune operations for workloads that are crucial to the success of the business.
-For those high-criticality workloads, available data can aid in automating remediation, sizing, or protection of workloads based on their utilization.
+- Workload operations: At the highest level of operational maturity, cloud operations teams are able tune operations for workloads that are crucial for business success.
+For those critical workloads, available data can aid in automating remediation, sizing, or protection of workloads based on their utilization.